Apple Apologizes For iPhone Slowdown Drama, Will Offer $29 Battery Replacements - Slashdot

 Just proves the adage...
 (Score:2)

-Sort of stuck now (Score:1)
+Sort of stuck now (Score:3, Interesting)

 If they remove the slowdown, then they will be admitting that the excuse was a lie in the first place.
 So providing inexpensive batteries doesn't force them to admit to lying and open themselves up to a lawsuit.